bmeviauac01/datadriven/docs/en/lecture-notes/adonet/index.md

 ### SQL injection

 **SQL injection** is a **severe vulnerability** in an application when a query is created without sanitizing the values of parameters.
 Parameter values can come from the client side, with user-selected or user-specified data.
 This can cause a problem if a malicious user writes an SQL command into a field from which we would expect something else.
 For example, we would expect a username, but instead `Monkey92); DROP TABLE Users; -` value is received.
 If we were to include this text and insert it into our SQL statement, we would also execute `drop table`, thereby deleting an entire table.
 This is a **serious mistake**!

+!!! warning "String Interpolation"
+    Do not use C# string interpolation (`$""`) to build SQL commands.
+Even if it looks cleaner than string concatenation, it is still vulnerable to SQL injection if the variables contain user input.
+Always use `SqlParameter`.

 !!! important "**SOLUTION**"
      Using parameters (see the [Command section](#command) for an example).